 If banks can find new ways to fit into their consumer’s lives, they can resist becoming unnecessary or redundant.

-6. Challenging the Status Quo
+6. Challenge the Status Quo

 Above all, Madonna was never happy remaining static.
 She didn’t want to just do the same thing again and again: she chased fame and success by constantly challenging the status quo.
 Through this, she was able to elevate herself from a star and into an icon.